FireGoblin/goActorBinaryTree/README.md

 Porting from scala

-The interfaces Operation and OperationReply were originally traits in the scala code.
-Perform() was the new function for the golang implementation of Operations.
-In Scala used its pattern matching to have a large match statement in BinaryTreeSet and binaryTreeNode that had what to do with every Operation and Reply.
+The interfaces operation and operationReply were originally traits in the scala code.
+Perform() was the new function for the golang implementation of operations.
+In Scala used its pattern matching to have a large match statement in BinaryTreeSet and binaryTreeNode that had what to do with every operation and Reply.
 This could be done in golang, but it seemed better to have the function for performing the operation actually in the file with the operation than forcing binaryTreeNode to contain the code for every operation in it.
 It also makes for much smaller and more manageable Run commands for nodes, and allows for the addition of new operations without changing Run() commands.